Alyssa-Webb/Deckfall/README.md

 # Deckfall

 Deckfall is a course project being developed by two students at the University of Colorado Boulder.
-It is a simplified version of the game *Slay the Spire*, with a focus on following OOAD principles, implementing design patterns, and demonstrating core Java concepts through TDD and BDD.
+It is a simplified version of the game *Slay the Spire*, with a focus on following Object Oriented Design and Analysis (i.e. SOLID) principles, implementing design patterns, and demonstrating core Java concepts through test-driven-development.

 ---